filipknapik/google_workflows/samples/callbacks/README.md

 Workflows doesn't support callbacks out of the box today.
 To address the need, solution recommended in this repo does the following:
 + creates a Cloud Function that will wait for all workflow callbacks in a given project.
 Once the function gets a callback, its contents is saved to a Firestore database (NoSQL)
-+ Workflow uses a subworkflow (available in this repo) that checks periodically in Firestore if the response is avialable in the database.
++ Workflow uses a subworkflow (available in this repo) that checks periodically in Firestore if the response is available in the database.
 The subworkflow is blocking execution until the response is received.
-Once the response is receveived, the contents of the callback call is available in Workflow variables.
+Once the callback is made, its contents is made available in Workflow as a result of the subworkflow that was waiting for it.
 The workflow is also deleting the entry from the database.
 + Another subworkflow (avialable in this repo) can be used to generate a deterministic callback URL that can be then sent to the system that will be making the callback
-+ At this point, the workflow requires a unique runID runtime attribute to distinguish individual executions.
++ At this point, the workflow requires a unique runID runtime attribute to distinguish individual executions from one another.
 We will enable usage of unique Execution ID in the near future, which will remove the need for external generation of a unique identifier.
 User can also use a Cloud Function for unique ID generation in the meantime.
-+ As both Cloud Functions and Firestsores are fully serverless, it generates no cost when idle.
-As both products have  free tiers, many practical implementations may incur no cost but respective pricing models still apply.
++ As both Cloud Functions and Firestsores are fully serverless, it generates no cost when not in use.
+As both products have free tiers, many practical implementations may incur no cost although respective pricing models still apply.

 # Deploying the sample
 **1. Cloud Function Deployment**